 Some learners have an additional, individual first aid need (e.g. use of auto injectors for anaphylaxis, emergency (not routine) administration of oxygen for a respiratory condition, seizure management).

-Staff asked to undertake such procedures as part of their responsibilities should first contact Australian Red Cross SA Division on (08) 8293 9210 or the department's Policy Advisor, Interagency Health care on (08) 8226 0974 to determine whether a department funded and supported program is available.
+Staff asked to undertake such procedures as part of their responsibilities should first contact the health training officer on email@example.com to determine whether a department funded and supported program is available.
 Where such programs are available, they should be attended by all staff members who have the learner in their care.

-For further information on training and a complete list of department health support programs see the child health and education support services (chess) Training Service website www.chess.sa.edu.au/Training/Trai_Home.htm (email HES.email@example.com or telephone 08-8361 6819).
+For further information on training and a complete list of department health support programs refer to www.chess.sa.edu.au/Training/Trai_Home.htm.

 Principals and directors should ensure that all learners can access first aid support.